pentaho/pentaho-reporting/README.md

 __Unit tests__

-This will run all unit tests in the project (and sub-modules).
-To run integration tests as well, see Integration Tests below.
+This will run all tests in the project (and sub-modules).
 ```
 $ mvn test
 ```